emmamarichal/betania-patmos/README.md

 The project focuses on two critical aspects:

 - A minimalist design that avoids confusing the essential structure of the letters.
-- Simple functionality, as this typeface is intended for teachers to create educational materials in virtual classrooms using tools like Google Drive, LibreOffice, or other readily available resources.
+- Simple functionality, as this typeface is intended for teachers to create educational materials in virtual classrooms using tools like LibreOffice, or other readily available resources.

 Key Features of the Typeface: